Fireproof is not heatproof. Something to keep in mind in the future.

 Long moments passed in silence as we waited for the elevator, Mikey staring at me the whole time.
 It started to get a little uncomfortable actually.
 Fortunately the elevator arrived, and snapped Mikey out of it.
 Unfortunately, it prompted him to start asking more questions.

 On one hand, I like Mikey’s questions because they tend to point out flaws in my disguise that I need to account for.
 On the other hand, Mikey is too perceptive sometimes, and he often comes dangerously close to asking questions I never want to have to answer.
 It’s good that I’ve been getting so much practice at diverting attention from the main topic of conversation.
 I’d hate to have to kill him.

 Finishing our elevator ride (during which I let him know that yes I can turn off my pain receptors, and no I’m not a ‘masochist’), I led him down the halls to my apartment.
-We pass other residents and dodge playing children, while I explain to him that pain receptors are an important combat tool, and that turning them off is a bad idea.
+We passed other residents and dodged playing children, while I explained to him that pain receptors are an important combat tool, and that turning them off is a bad idea.

 “True enough I guess, but if you aren’t fighting anyone, and your hands are already on fire, wouldn’t that be a good time to turn them off?” pointed out Mikey.

 “Uh…” Admittedly I couldn’t think of a counter argument to that logic.
 It just hadn’t occurred to me to turn them off.
 Pain was just another sense before I got Human.exe, and afterwards… well I guess I was just used to it by then.
 There were a lot of tests back at the lab.
 And besides, I wasn’t going to let some pain get between me and learning to cook tofu burgers.

 We arrived at my apartment, and I let us in.
 I was glad to find that the annoying alarm had finally shut itself off, although the apartment still smelled a bit like smoke.